Skip to content

 We have all heard that Python is slow, and does "not scale."
 Besides the overhead of running "slow" bytecode, Python has to remain within the constraints of the Global Interpreter Lock (GIL).
 This means that if you were to use a lambda or a custom Python function to apply during a parallelized phase, Polars speed is capped running Python code preventing any multiple threads from executing the function.

-This all feels terribly limiting, especially because we often need those lambda functions in a .groupby() step, for example.
+This all feels terribly limiting, especially because we often need those lambda functions in a .group_by() step, for example.
 This approach is still supported by Polars, but keeping in mind bytecode and the GIL costs have to be paid.
 It is recommended to try to solve your queries using the expression syntax before moving to lambdas.
 If you want to learn more about using lambdas, go to the user defined functions section.

 Conclusion